School Safety Specialist Program

 The purpose of the Tennessee School Safety Specialist Program is to provide ongoing training and information on national and state best practices, as well as exemplary resources for school safety, security, intervention and prevention, and emergency preparedness planning.
 Anticipated outcomes will be the implementation of school safety practices that promote the development of safe and supportive learning environments for all students.

 Tennessee School Safety Specialist Program

-The department will be hosting Tennessee School Safety Specialist Program (TSSSP) training Feb.
-8-10 at the Emergency Management Agency in Knox County.
 The goal of the training is to provide ongoing training to school districts on best practices for school safety, security, intervention/prevention and emergency preparedness planning.
 More information can be found here.